top of page

 Première et dernière page d’une lettre de remerciement à Mlle Philippine Kaskel à Dresde : La lettre commence comme il faut,

-First and last page of a thank-you letter to Miss Philippine Kaskel in Dresden:
+First and last page of a thank-you letter to Miss Philippine Kaskel in Dresden

-I will never complain about it, for I maintain that a true artist must sometimes travel for the body and often for the mind.
-If this maxim doesn't make one rich, at least it prevents one from being so foolish.
+“From Copenhagen, I went up to Sweden, and from there to Norway.
+I have had some rather splendid trips, a little wild, quite dangerous, highly glorious and fairly poor. […] I will never complain about this, because I claim that a true artist must sometimes travel for the body and often for the mind.
+If this maxim does not make you rich, at least it prevents you from being quite so stupid.
+That is already this to be gained."
+[Translation W. Kamer]

 An album page written and composed by Lise Cristiani: